 - a.
-The member shall cooperate with Moda Health to protect its recovery rights, including by: - i.
-Signing and delivering any documents Moda Health reasonably requires to protect its rights, including a Third Party Reimbursement Questionnaire and Agreement.
+The member shall cooperate with Moda Health to protect its recovery rights, including by: - Signing and delivering any documents Moda Health reasonably requires to protect its rights, including a Third Party Reimbursement Questionnaire and Agreement.
 If the member has retained an attorney, then the attorney must also sign the agreement. - ii.
 Providing any information to Moda Health relevant to the application of the provisions of section 11.4.2, including all information available to the member, or any representative or attorney representing the member, relating to the potential third party claim.
 This may include medical information, settlement correspondence, copies of pleadings or demands, and settlement agreements, releases or judgments - iii.
 Notifying Moda Health of the potential third party claim for which the Plan may issue benefits.
 The member has this responsibility even if the first request for payment of benefits is a bill or invoice submitted to Moda Health by the member's provider - iv.
 Taking such actions as Moda Health may reasonably request to assist it in enforcing its third party recovery rights - b.
 The member and his or her representatives are obligated to notify Moda Health in advance of any claim (written or oral) and/or any lawsuit made against a third party seeking recovery of any damages from the third party, whether or not the member is seeking recovery of benefits paid by Moda Health from the third party. - c.
 By accepting payment of benefits by the Plan, the member agrees that Moda Health has the right to intervene in any lawsuit or arbitration filed by or on behalf of a member seeking damages from a third party. - d.
 The member agrees that Moda Health may notify any third party, or third party's representatives or insurers, of its recovery rights described in section 11.4.2. - e.
 Even without the member's written authorization, Moda Health may release to, or obtain from, any other insurer, organization or person, any information it needs to carry out the provisions of section 11.4.2. - f.
-Section 11.4.2 applies to any member for whom advance payment of benefits is made by the Plan whether or not the event giving rise to the member's injuries occurred before the member became covered by Moda Health.
+Section 11.4.2 applies to any member for whom advance payment of benefits is made by the Plan whether or not the event giving rise to the member's injuries occurred before the member became covered by Moda Health. - g.
+Coordination of benefits (where the member has healthcare coverage under more than one plan or health insurance policy) is not considered a third party claim.